IndustrialCodeGuy/WinpeGUI/README.md

 - Network drives and mapped shares.
 - BitLocker-locked and otherwise unavailable volumes.
 - File and folder picker calls from intended scripts or applications.
+- Presence of the user-supplied `imageres.dll.mun` resource and correct Start/taskbar/file-manager icon rendering.
-- Operation both with and without user-supplied Windows image resources.
+- Degraded/fallback behavior when user-supplied Windows image resources are intentionally omitted.

 ## License